 Most children acquire HIV through perinatal transmission during pregnancy, childbirth, or whilst breast-feeding.
 Prevention programmes can reduce the risk of transmission from 30-40% down to less than 5%.
 Increased access to these programmes will lead to better health of HIV-positive pregnant women and to lower numbers of infants infected.
 Infants who acquire HIV around delivery develop the disease rapidly during the first few months and die, often before they are even diagnosed with the virus.

-Increased financial resources and political commitments over the last decade have led to great progress in diagnosing and treating people with HIV/AIDS in resource-limited settings, with an estimated 15 million people with HIV/AIDS now receiving antiretroviral therapy.
+Increased financial resources and political commitments over the last decade have led to great progress in diagnosing and treating people with HIV/AIDS in resource-limited settings, with an estimated 24.5 million people with HIV/AIDS now receiving antiretroviral therapy.
 Death rates have begun to decline where access to treatments is high, and new HIV infections are beginning to stabilize in epidemic areas.
-However, there are still millions of people in need of treatment today who are going without, and an even more pronounced “treatment gap” for children – barely one-third of children who need ART are currently receiving it.
+However, there are still millions of people in need of treatment today who are going without, and an even more pronounced “treatment gap” for children – only 54% of children who need ART are currently receiving it, whereas about 62% of adults living with HIV have access to treatment.